ONE: The future of the Nationwide Series to be tested by Cup drivers and by less than 15 teams

 TWO: Look for Brian Vickers to be out for months… and Casey Mears is not the answer

-In a best-case scenario for Brian Vickers, assuming that his blood clots will require Coumadin treatment, it will be three to six months before the Red Bull Racing veteran will be 100% safe and ready to take the wheel of the No. 83 again.
-Coumadin blood thinner will not make Vickers sick, but in a sport where 200 mph collisions are commonplace, the risk of the driver sustaining an injury that could cause bruising and bleeding is high… and with thinned blood, that risk is too much to bear.
+In a best-case scenario for Brian Vickers, assuming that his blood clots will require Coumadin treatment, it will be 3-6 months before the Red Bull Racing veteran will be 100% safe and ready to take the wheel of the No. 83 again.
+Coumadin blood thinner will not make Vickers sick, but in a sport where 200-mph collisions are commonplace, the risk of the driver sustaining an injury that could cause bruising and bleeding is high… and with thinned blood, that risk is too much to bear.

 It’s been widely observed that Vickers being young, there is absolutely no reason to rush a return; he’s got plenty of years left in his career.
 And as for his job security, well, let’s just say Red Bull Racing is where they are today because of Vickers more than anyone else.